redgeneLoren/documentation_ac/Content/ProjectManagement/ProjectManagement.md

 ### III.
 Content Section

 The content section is the interactive page of the application.
-It lets the user view the content of each command selected from the `menu bar` and the `icon controller`.
+It lets the user view the content of each command selected from the <b>menu bar</b> and the <b>icon controller</b>.
 It is where most of the development of a project is worked on.

 <img src="images/ContentSection.jpg">